Governor signs bills to advance tribal schools and state-tribal relations

 Ridley of Tanana Chiefs Conference predicted that formal state recognition will lead to better outcomes for Alaska and Alaska tribes.

 “With this bill, Tribes are recognized as partners in the work of mapping the best path forward for Alaska and its people.
-This is a tribute to what we can accomplish working together," said Ridley, who spoke at the ceremony.
+This is a tribute to what we can accomplish working together,” said Ridley.

-Emil Notti, an engineer and Indigenous activist, also spoke, as did Willie Hensley, a retired Democratic politician who had a critical role in the Alaska Native Claim Settlement Act.
+Emil Notti, an engineer and Indigenous activist, also spoke, as did Willie Hensley, a retired Democratic politician who had a critical role in the Alaska Native Claims Settlement Act.

 The governor’s signing event is likely to be seen as positive for his reelection bid in the weeks before Alaska’s primary election, which is Aug.
 16.